Harmelodic/coding-guidelines/README.md

                    customerRepository, // good
                    customerDatabaseRepository; // too much

-var tlsRoute; // fine
+URL tlsRoute; // fine
-var TLSRoute; // I "feel" this is less readable. var accountApi; // fine var accountAPI; // I "feel" this is more readable.
+URL TLSRoute; // I "feel" this is less readable.
+URL accountApi; // fine
+URL accountAPI; // I "feel" this is more readable.
 ```

 ### Functions and methods